pirovc/ganon/docs/params.md

 required arguments:
   -i, --input-prefix [ ...]
-                        Input prefix to find files from ganon classify (.rep and .all) -o, --output-prefix OUTPUT_PREFIX
+                        Input prefix to find files from ganon classify (.rep and .all) (default: None) -o, --output-prefix OUTPUT_PREFIX
                         Alternative output prefix for reassigned files.
 If not provided, will use same path of input files (will overwrite .rep).
 In case of multiple files, the output will be the suffix.
 Example: